-For all of these reasons, Defendants do not meet their burden to show that the bank subpoenas even call for trade secret or confidential information, or - assuming they did - that Defendants would suffer serious harm from disclosure of such trade secrets or confidential information to the United States.
+For all of these reasons, Defendants do not meet their burden to show that the Wells Fargo subpoena even calls for trade secret or confidential information, or - assuming it did - that Defendants would suffer serious harm from disclosure of such trade secrets or confidential information to the United States.
 But even if Defendants had made such a showing, it "does not necessarily preclude the discovery of such information.
 There is no absolute privilege for trade secrets and similar confidential information."
 Dr. Greens, Inc. v.
 Spectrum Labs., LLC, 2012 U.S. Dist.
 LEXIS 106167, at 8 (D. Kan.
 July 31, 2012) (footnotes and quotation omitted).